Embedded finance

 In Through the Looking-Glass, Lewis Carroll’s Red Queen tells Alice: “It takes all the running you can do, to keep in the same place.”

 This idea — now widely known as the Red Queen hypothesis — isn’t just a quirky literary moment.
-It’s a powerful principle that applies across business, technology, and strategic competition, and embedded finance is the perfect example.
+It’s a powerful principle that applies across business, technology and strategic competition, and embedded finance is the perfect example.

-As financial services become more deeply integrated into digital platforms, companies must anticipate industry shifts just to stay competitive.
+As financial services become more deeply integrated into our everyday digital platforms, companies must anticipate industry shifts just to stay competitive.
 Standing still isn’t an option when it comes to embedded finance — if you’re not moving forward, you’re falling behind.

 In a landscape where embedded finance is reshaping the competitive playing field, those who move first and go all-in are reaping the greatest rewards